manuGil/online-core/docs/source/radiometric-ops.rst

       :align: center

 Task 2.5
    Compare the result of each band by toggling the visibility of the layers off and on.
 Give special attention to the comparison of band 3 and band 2.
-This two bands are displayed with similar composition, and jet they look quite different from the others.
-This a  proof that different spectral properties are measured in such spectral bands.
+These two bands are displayed with similar composition, and jet they look quite different from the others.
+This proof that different spectral properties are measured in such spectral bands.

  Task 2.6
    Use the topographic map ``topo34f.img`` to find areas with Water (Cyan), Buildings (Purple) and Evergreen Forest (Green with overprinted symbols).
-Then, identify the brightness in each of the four bands associated to the types of areas listed above.
+Then, identify the brightness in each of the four bands associated with the types of areas listed above.
 Complete the table below.

    .. image:: _static/img/task-cover-table.png
       :align: center

    Do not spend too much time in identifying representative objects and filling the table above.
-Remember that the decision whether something is grey or light grey is subjective; thus use the same subjectivity when you fill in the table.
+Remember that the decision, whether something is grey or light grey is subjective; thus use the same subjectivity when you fill in the table.
 If you think a class is represented with more than one brightness, you may select more boxes.

 .. note::
    **Reflection.**
-   While completing the previous task, you should have noticed that different classes of land cover may have similar or different brightness within an specific spectral band.
+   While completing the previous task, you should have noticed that different classes of land cover may have similar or different brightness within a specific spectral band.
 Moreover, the same class of land cover may have different brightness in different bands.

 Multiband Display: Understanding Colour Composites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section will help you to understand the relationship between the spectral property of a class, the selection of spectral bands for visualisation, and the choice of spectral bands in a colour composite.
 Suppose you have a **SPOT XS** image which includes land cover the types: soil, vegetation and water.
 Such an image will be displayed with a *contrast stretch* with the band combination of 3, 4 and 2 for RGB.

 .. attention::
    **Question.**
    Which colours will the land cover types above will have in the colour composite mentioned above?
 You were introduced in the lecture on how this works for one and two spectral bands.
 Now it is your turn to predict the case for a 3-bands colour composite.

    Use the reflectance curves below to estimate how much each of the three land cover types will reflect relative to each other, for each of the *’SPOT XS’* bands.

-   For this end, assume that there are no other land cover types in the image; thus the land cover with the highest reflectance will have the highest Digital Number in a band, and  it will be displayed with the highest brightness (i.e.  :math:`DN=255`).
-Likewise, the land cover with the lowest reflectance in a band will be displayed with the lowest brightness (i.e.  :math:`DN=0`).
-For the land cover types with in between reflectance values, use linear interpolation to estimate its brightness value.
+   For this, assume that there are no other land cover types in the image; i.e. the land cover with the highest reflectance will have the highest Digital Number in a band.
+Thus, it will be displayed with the highest brightness (i.e., math:`DN=255`).
+Likewise, the land cover with the lowest reflectance in a band will be displayed with the lowest brightness (i.e., math:`DN=0`).
+For the land cover types that fall between reflectance values, use linear interpolation to estimate its brightness value.

    .. image:: _static/img/spectral-curves-bands.png
       :align: center

 Task
    Copy RGB brightness values that you estimated into the table.
 Then use an  `RGB calculator  <https://www.w3schools.com/colors/colors_rgb.asp>`_ to determine the approximated colour of each land cover type in this colour composite.

    ================  ===============   =================    ================     ===================
    Major land cover  Band 3 (Red)      Band 4 (Green)       Band 2 (Blue)        Colour in composite